Cub Scout Pinewood Derby

 - Best Design: for the car with the best overall design this year.

-- Committee’s Choice**: for the car chosen by the Pack Committee as their favorite this year.
+- Committee’s Choice**: For the car the Pack Committee chose as their favorite this year.

 *In 2024, we added the Best Gas Mileage award.